Inventory of Elizabeth I: Jewels of Elizabeth I and the inventories

 Portraits of Elizabeth depict jewels, and may indicate how they were worn.
 Her ruff in a portrait c.1595 is decorated with 25 red arrows of rubies feathered with pearls, and tall jewelled spikes top her hair echoing obelisks embroidered on her dress.
 Some of the jewellery shown in portraits reflects the pieces described in the inventories, a theme explored by the costume historian Janet Arnold, and the jewellery historian Diana Scarisbrick.
+Thomas Randolph mentioned that Elizabeth wore a ring on a black ribbon around her neck while walking in a palace garden in May 1564.

 On 21 May 1559 Elizabeth selected a group of jewels from the Tower of London for a celebration with French ambassadors for the Treaty of Cateau-Cambrésis.
 These included two diamond-set brooches depicting David And Goliath, one with Goliath's armour composed of diamonds (a diamond-set example held by the Green Vault, Dresden is later), a jewel depicting several figures with the motto In Petra Christi sancta fient foedera, with chains set with gems and other jewels.
 It is not clear whether Elizabeth intended these items as gifts or wore them herself, but they were not included among the gifts listed by the Venetian ambassador.

 Elizabeth took an interest in the making of jewels in London, in 1587 asking John Spilman, her household goldsmith, to employ English and foreign ("stranger") diamond cutters, ruby cutters, agate cutters, clockmakers, goldsmiths, and wire workers.
 When Elizabeth bought two expensive uncut diamonds in 1596, crystal substitute stones were made to set in a pattern piece of gold jewellery for her approval.

 James VI and Anna of Denmark's agents in London bought a sapphire engraved with Elizabeth's portrait in 1599.
 A lady in waiting, and keeper of her jewellery, Blanche Parry, made an inventory in 1587, now held by the British Library, listing 628 pieces, which passed into the custody of Mary Radcliffe.